bruits/maudit/website/content/docs/routing.md

 }
 ```

 The `RouteParams` type is a [newtype](https://doc.rust-lang.org/rust-by-example/generics/new_types.html) around a `FxHashMap<String, String>`, representing the raw parameters as if they were directly extracted from an URL.
+If the hashmap contains a key that is not present in the route path, it will be ignored and a warning will be logged during the build process.

+Like static routes, dynamic routes must be [registered](#registering-routes) in the `coronate` function in order for them to be built.

+#### Type-safe parameters

-Interacting with HashMaps in Rust can be a bit cumbersome, so Maudit provides the ability to use a custom struct to define your params and easily convert them into `RouteParams` after.
+Interacting with HashMaps in Rust can be a bit cumbersome, so Maudit provides the ability to use a struct to define your params and easily convert them into `RouteParams` after.

 ```rust
 #[derive(Params)]